Distance Sensor#

 Example

-[Don't print the message until the Distance Sensor detects an object.]
+[Print the distance only after the Distance Sensor detects an object.]

 turn [right v]